ehopperdietzel/Louvre/README.md

 # WaylandPlus
-A friendly C++ library to create Wayland Compositors.
+A friendly C++ library to create Wayland compositors directly with DRM.